berjcode/CleanArchitectureExampleProject/README.md

-# CleanArchitectureExampleProjectTwo
+# Hexagonal Architecture
- an example clean architecture project.
+I will add an example project here in the future.